 Say you want to track how far along you are in meeting a new business goal.
 Salesforce can organize your new clients and store information on how you might be able to get more similar clients to reach these goals.
 Plus, because Salesforce breaks down your company’s information into such detail, it’s easy to tell whether or not you’re reaching your benchmarks, and if not, how you can adjust for the future.

-The way you and your business store and analyze your information is unique to you — it’s even different from others in your field.
+The way your business stores and analyzes its data is unique — it’s even different from others in your field.
 There will be certain aspects of your organization that you want to focus on.
 Salesforce allows for this type of personalization.
 If a few clients contribute to the bulk of your sales, you’ll want to make sure you can easily break down all of the data you have on them.
 Salesforce’s systems allow you to get specific with each of your customers and formulate action plans around this data.

 Even better, Salesforce integrates with other platforms and applications.
 With its Jotform integration, you can implement, sync, and search Jotform’s different templates to classify your sales and operations.
 You can also increase efficiency by getting rid of some of the manual work of transferring this information between systems.
 Think of Jotform and Salesforce as a one-two punch, working together to make sure your information is presentable and consistent.